FusionBrah/Discord-app/README.md

    - If starting fresh, the bot will create a new, empty `user_history.json` automatically.
    - Separately, short-term conversation history *for repetition detection within each channel* is stored in memory and resets when the bot restarts.
 4. **Edit the character system prompt or add per-user prompts**
-   - To change the default Sally persona, open `system_prompt_no_gif.txt` and edit as desired (the bot defaults to this if `system_prompt.txt` with GIF instructions is not being used).
+   - To change the default Sally persona, open `system_prompt.txt` and edit as desired.
    - To assign a custom persona to a specific user, create a file in the `prompts/` directory named `<discord_user_id>.txt` and write their unique Sally prompt.
    - The bot will automatically use a user's custom prompt if present; otherwise, it falls back to the default.
    - The system prompt is automatically prepended to user messages for Gemini 2.0 API compatibility (no 'system' role is used).
 5. **Run the bot**
    ```bash
    python bot.py